JoseBarbero/CamPype/README.md

 ## How to update Wombat (Linux)

-1. Make sure you are not into Wombat conda environment
+1. Make sure you are not inside Wombat conda environment
     ```bash
     $ conda deactivate
     ```
 1. Save a copy of your configuration files.
-Updating Wombat will overwrite you configuration files because this files properties may change with new versions.
+Updating Wombat will overwrite you configuration files because this files properties may change with newer versions.

 1. Run ./updatewombat
     ```bash